-In its communication strategy, EYE-CLIMA aims to inform the general public as well as stakeholders on (i) the way EU research funds are being made use of, (ii) the success (and failure) of climate policies based on sound science, and (iii) opportunities to increase the trust and the confidence in GHG emission information as well as in the measures taken to mitigate such emissions.
-Informing the general public also involves targeting specific interest groups and organizations that may act as multipliers, who are able to pass the message on to the wider public through their own activities.
+In its communication strategy, EYE-CLIMA aims to inform the general public as well as stakeholders on (i) the way EU research funds are being made use of, (ii) the success (and limits of success) of climate policies, scientifically underpinned and hence with a claim of objectivity, and (iii) opportunities to increase the trust and the confidence in GHG (and black carbon) emission information as well as in the measures taken to mitigate such emissions.
+Informing the general public also involves targeting specific interest groups and organizations that may act as multipliers, who are able to pass the message on to a considerable fraction of the public through their own activities.